seeweq/seeweq/README.md

 - 👋 Hi, I’m @seeweq
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on big python and java projects the makes the world a better place
+- 💞️ I’m looking to collaborate on big python and java projects that makes the world a better place
 - 📫 How to reach me sivuyisiwet34@gmail.com

 <!---